jtad009/cakephp-paystack/README.md

 "jtad009/cakephp-paystack"
 You'll then need to run composer install or composer update to download it and have the autoloader updated.

-Once  Cakephp-Paystack is installed, you need to register the service provider.
+Once  Cakephp-Paystack is installed, you need to register the plugin.
 Open up config/bootstrap.php and add the following .

-Also, register the Plugins like this in the :
 <?php

-    Plugin::load('PayStack', ['bootstrap' => false, 'routes' => true,'autoload'=>true]);
+    Plugin::load("PayStack", ["bootstrap" => false, "routes" => true,"autoload"=>true]);

 ?>

 ##General payment flow